![NEW SOCIAL MEDIA BILL NAME (2)](https://www.schatz.senate.gov/imo/media/image/NEW%20SOCIAL%20MEDIA%20BILL%20NAME%20(2).png)

 Senator Brian Schatz (D-Hawai‘i)

-There is no good reason for a nine-year-old to be on Instagram or TikTok.
+There is no good reason for a nine-year-old to be on Instagram or Snapchat.
 The growing evidence is clear: social media is making kids more depressed, more anxious, and more suicidal.
-This is an urgent health crisis, and Congress must act.
+Yet tech companies refuse to anything about it because it would hurt their bottom line.
+This is an urgent health crisis, and Congress must act with the boldness and urgency it demands.

 Senator Ted Cruz (R-Texas)